 Take a wire rack and place it over the bundt cake, then grip the rack with your thumb and hold on to the bundt with your other fingers, and FLIP.
 Remove the bundt pan.

-In a large bowl of a hand or stand mixer, cream the cream cheese, butter, and confectioners sugar on low speed.
+- In a large bowl of a hand or stand mixer, cream the cream cheese, butter, and confectioners sugar on low speed.
 Do not mix this on a higher speed or the confectioners sugar will blow up into your face.
-Do you want that?
-No.

 It’s not firm enough to hold a piping shape but it doesnt really drizzle either.